-Taking a bus in Dublin?
+Are you planning to take a bus around Dublin?
 The good news first—it's generally a great experience to explore Dublin by bus, and the city's public transportation system is fairly easy to master if you know all the rules.

 However, taking a Dublin bus does have its pitfalls.
-While the tales of tourists abandoned in the middle of nowhere in pitch darkness, having to fight their way back into Dublin are usually exaggerated, there might be some truth hidden in the fiction.
+While the tales of tourists abandoned in the middle of nowhere in pitch darkness and having to fight their way back into Dublin are usually exaggerated, there might be some truth hidden in the fiction.

-Avoid any trouble by following our guide to the buses in Dublin.
+Avoid any trouble by following this guide to Dublin buses.

-Go the old school route and find the office of Dublin Bus on O'Connell Street to ask for a good map which outlines the city bus routes.
-The bus maps are free so there is really no reason not to get one as soon as possible.
-Alternatively visit the website of Dublin Bus and search their route planner to know which bus to take—however, keep in mind that you need to know the street names of your planned starting and ending destination.
+Go the old school route, and find the office of Dublin Bus on O'Connell Street to ask for a good map that outlines the city bus routes.
+The bus maps are free so you should get one as soon as possible.
+Alternatively, visit the website of Dublin Bus and search their route planner to know which bus to take—however, keep in mind that you need to know the street names of your planned starting and ending destination.

 Get the Relevant Timetables

-Once you have a map you will be able to quickly identify the routes you are most likely to travel—like the ones between your hotel and the city center.
-You can then pick up printed timetables free by route number in the Dublin Bus office.
-Or you can also visit their website and download timetables.
-Note that only major bus stops will display timetables at all ...
+Once you have a map, you will be able to quickly identify the routes you are most likely to travel—like the ones between your hotel and the city center.
+You can then go to the Dublin Bus office, and pick up free printed timetables based on the route number.
+You can also visit its website and download timetables.
+Note that only major bus stops will display timetables.

 Consider a Leap Card

-If you are planning on using the bus regularly and several times a day - you may want to purchase a Leap Card, which can be used on several private bus services, the LUAS, the DART, and even the Suburban Rail Network.
+If you are planning on using the bus regularly and several times a day, you may want to purchase a Leap Card, which can be used on several private bus services.

 Stock up on Change

-Bus stops are normally identified by a blue "lollypop sign" showing the Dublin Bus logo (red signs usually mark Bus Eireann stops).
-In a very minimalistic moment it was decided that any further information is unnecessary at most stops, so do not expect to find any information boards, timetables or even route maps.
+Bus stops are normally identified by a blue "lollypop sign" featuring the Dublin Bus logo (red signs usually mark Bus Eireann stops).
+In a very minimalistic moment it was decided that any further information is unnecessary at most stops, so don't expect to find any information boards, timetables, or even route maps.
 (This is why gathering that information at the Dublin Bus office or website is even more important).

 Many modernized bus stops now show the approximate time at which the next bus will arrive.
 You can view that information on an LCD display.

 The Irish drive on the left—which may lead to confusion if you are coming from continental Europe or the Americas.
-Your normal sense of direction may lead you to the wrong side of the road, instead of catching a bus into the city center you might catch one actually coming from there.
+Your normal sense of direction may lead you to the wrong side of the road, so instead of catching a bus into the city center you might catch one actually coming from there.

 Queue or Earn Withering Glances

 The best piece of advice after entering a Dublin bus is "Find a seat, now!"
-Buses tend to go quite fast, especially around corners, and older buses tend to lurch like there is no tomorrow.
-Unless you sit or hold on tight you will be thrown about.
+Buses tend to go quite fast, especially around corners, and older buses tend to lurch.
+Unless you sit or hold on tight, you might be thrown about.

 Get the IMAX-Experience on a Doubledecker

-If possible, sit in the front seats of the upper deck of Dublin's doubledecker buses - the birdseye view is breathtaking.
-Sometimes literally, as drivers tend to prefer coming to a stop just inches away from buses in front of them.
-Occasional screams of panic from first-time visitors to Dublin are the result.
+If possible, sit in the front seats of the upper deck of Dublin's double-decker buses—the bird's-eye view is breathtaking.
+The view is sometimes literal, as drivers tend to prefer coming to a stop just inches away from buses in front of them.
+Occasional screams of panic from first-time Dublin visitors are the result.

-Again—buses go full tilt until asked to stop, this means that the last few hundred yards to your stop can be very quick.
+Again—buses go full tilt until asked to stop, so this means that the last few hundred yards to your stop can be very quick.
 And there are no announcements.
-If in doubt ask the driver to help you and give you a shout, most will gladly do so.
+If in doubt, ask the driver to help you and give you a shout.
+Most will gladly do so.

 Push the Button to Make the Bus Stop

-If you see your stop approaching (or know it is the next one), push the "Stop" button and you will hear a satisfying *PING*.
+If you see your stop approaching (or know it is the next one), push the "Stop" button and you will hear a satisfying PING noise.
 The driver will then slow down when approaching the next stop, giving you time to get to the exit.

-The Dublin Bus offices on O'Connell Street will help you with all enquiries, including property lost or forgotten on the buses.
-Don't expect miracles, though—many Dubliners adhere to the code of "Finders Keepers".
+The Dublin Bus office will help you with all inquiries, including property lost or forgotten on the buses.
+Don't expect miracles, though—many Dubliners adhere to the code of "Finders Keepers."